What is a fatberg?

 Wet wipes have surged in popularity in recent years, and yes, people are able to flush them.
 But, for the sake of our shared infrastructure, no one should.
 The problem comes when the wipes flow from individual homes and merge into larger water systems.
 The wipes do not disintegrate or biodegrade.
 Instead they remain in the sewage system, where they bind together with masses of other waste.

 After using the toilet, some people find wet wipes to be a more comfortable alternative to dry, scratchy toilet paper.
 But given that the wet wipe habit is costing municipalities billions of dollars in maintenance every year, there has to be a better way.

-A bidet seat, like the Coway Bidetmega, offers the infrastructure-friendly solution.
+A bidet seat, like the Coway Bidetmega, offers an infrastructure-friendly solution.
 With a bidet, you don’t need to use wipes.
 (Plus you’ll end up buying a lot less toilet paper.)
 The Coway Bidetmega attaches to any standard toilet, and you can customize its cleansing process to your liking.
 As a result, you’ll feel more comfortable—and more fully clean—after using the toilet.
 Your local sewage system will thank you, too.

 1Coway air purifiers have been proven to trap dust, pollen, dander, viruses and bacteria in the air based on KCL (Korea Conformity Laboratories) testing.They have been tested in a 30㎥ size chamber according to the Korea Air Cleaning Association standard (SPS-KACA 002-132:2022 Modified) to measure the 0.01㎛ size of particle removal rate.
 It was tested on maximum airflow speed in normal room temperature and humidity conditions.
 The performance may vary in the actual living environment of customers.